 7. National Portrait Gallery

 Not to be confused with the preceding listing, this London art gallery does what it says on the tin: housing a huge collection of portraits that depict important and famous British people from throughout history.
 It was the first portrait gallery in the whole world when it opened in 1856, so this place really is the OG of portraits.
-Please note that the gallery is currently closed until 2023, so you’ll have to wait another year of so to explore this one.
+It’s recently reopened after a big old refresh, so it’s bigger and better than ever!

 8. Zabludowicz Collection